 Aloha, Friends of Wailea Village,

-The Wailea Village Historic Preservation Community (WVHPC) was born more than 10 years ago.
+The Wailea Village Historic Preservation Community (WVHPC) was established in 2002.
 Our mission statement is:

-Wailea today is still a plantation village.
-Other than Akiko's Buddhist B&B and the community programs in the Motonaga Garage Gallery, there has been very little change.
-Wailea's buildings and residents are to be cherished and protected for they are our connection to the past.
+Wailea today still has the feeling of a plantation village.
+In fact, on Nov.
+7-11, 2016, it was used as the setting for a movie, “Jo, The Medicine Runner,” a movie set in Kona in the 1920’s.
+Other than Akiko's Buddhist B&B and Mochi Pounding, and this recent movie shoot, there has been very little change, except for a few younger renters who are drawn by cheaper rent and old village style living.
+Wailea's buildings and new residents are to be cherished; they are our connection to the past.
 Together, we are committed to honoring the old and welcoming the new.Background

-Wailea Village Historic Preservation Community became a 501c3, a non-profit organization, in 2002.
+Wailea Village Historic Preservation Community became a 501c3 non-profit organization in 2002.
 It is governed by a volunteer board of directors.
-Our main cultural event this year is our Wailea Village 15th Annual Mochi Pounding.
-It will be celebrated on Saturday, December 29, from 8 a.m.–1 p.m.
-Last year, approximately 800 visitors came by.
+Our main cultural event is the annual Wailea Village Annual Mochi Pounding.
+In 2017, It will be celebrated on Saturday, December 30, 2017, from 8 a.m. to 2 p.m.
+Last year, approximately 600 visitors participated.

-Currently, all events are supported by donations, admission fees, and avid volunteers.
-Publicity is provided by the Hilo and O'ahu newspapers, posters, travel magazines, Activities Calendar on Alternative Hawaii and the Hawaii Convention Visitors Bureau, local radio stations and word of mouth.
+Currently, Mochi Pounding and our public service activities are supported by donations, admission fees, and avid volunteers.
+Publicity is provided by the Hilo and O'ahu newspapers, posters, travel magazines, Activities Calendar on Alternative Hawaii and the Hawaii Visitors & Convention Bureau, local radio stations, and word of mouth.

-Most of our village elders have “crossed over.”
-Waichi Ouye (98 years old) and Mildred Ouye (101) are our two elders.
-Waichi still resides in Wailea cared for by his grandson, Charles, and Mildred lives in an assisted living home on O’ahu.
+All of our village elders have “crossed over.”
+Mildred Ouye crossed over this past March.
+She was 105 years old.
 Their lives, their stories, and their values have shaped our vision and our mission, and for them we are deeply grateful.